+Summary of Q5: most companies supported option 2 because Option 2 has limited impact to RAN3 compared to option 1.
+However it is FFS on how and which node to compile final RRC message to the UE, which node can comprehend execution condition provided by the source SN.
+Accordingly the following proposal was made:

+RRC container is used for the inter-node communication of execution condition decided by the source SN in inter-SN PScell change and intra-SN PScell change with MN involvement.

+FFS whether to use single RRC container to carry both the PSCell configuration and the execution condition.

+FFS which node is allowed to comprehend the message.

+FFS how to generate the final RRC message to the UE for conditional inter-SN PSCell change and intra-SN PSCell change with MN involvement.

 Considering that only one more meeting cycle remains for the completion of the WI, it is advisable to send an LS to RAN3 informing RAN2 agreements which would have potential RAN3 impacts.
 The following agreements may have some impacts on the RAN3 scope of the work.
 On the other hand, all agreements can be included in an LS to RAN3.